-Freedom of Information (Scotland) Act 2002 (FOISA) sections 1(1) (General entitlement), 2(1) and 2(2)(b) (Effect of exemptions), and 26(a) (Prohibitions on disclosure).
+Freedom of Information (Scotland) Act 2002 (FOISA) sections 1(1) (General entitlement), 2(1) and 2(2)(b) (Effect of exemptions), 16(1) (Refusal of request) and 26(a) (Prohibitions on disclosure).

 The full text of each of these provisions is reproduced in the Appendix to this decision.
 The Appendix forms part of this decision.
 (References are made to the text of the Enterprise Act 2002 within the decision, and are not set out separately in the Appendix.)